vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     ![Screenshot of the Command Prompt window showing that 33 files were transferred successfully.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image59.png "Confirm file transfer")

-     Verify the files are in the correct storage container by navigating to your storage account, clicking on **blobs**, and selecting your **migration** container.
+     Verify the files are in the correct storage container by navigating to your storage account, selecting on **Containers**, and selecting your **migration** container.

      ![In the Migration container, under Name, dbo.AggregateSales.txt is selected.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image60.png "Verify file transfer")